solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 To run these labs in an Azure subscription, execute the following steps using the provided ARM template:

-1. Switch to the Azure Portal.
+1. Switch to the Azure portal.
 2. Select the **+** in the top left.
 3. Search for **template**, then select the **Template deployment (deploy using custom templates).
 4. Select **Create**.
-5. Select **Build r own template in the editor**.
+5. Select **Build your own template in the editor**.
 6. Copy and paste the `/artifacts/environment-setup/automation/template.json` file into the window.
 7. Select **Save**.
 8. Set the **prefix** parameter to match the lab environment or your initials (ex `ABC`).